atsushieno/kmmk/README.md

 ## Miscellaneous Notes

-The key events cannot be received until kmmk receives pointer event on the button pad, which is not doable on buttons but only doable on the rightmost text labels.
-It is annoying, but focus events are not designed well yet.

-The button pad can be hidden by toggle button (`[+]` Text), but to keep receiving key events until you click on `[*]` button for the same reason.
+The button pad can be hidden by toggle button (`[+]` Text).

 Android emulators from Google (i.e. the ones you download as part of Android Studio) do not appropriately handle key events and you won't be able to keep key-on states.
 Hopefully not on Android devices (otherwise the entire API does not make sense), but not sure.
+It should work perfectly on desktop (it is verified on Ubuntu 22.04).

 ## License